OlivierLD/raspberry-coffee/Monitor.Battery/README.md

  This is where we have several options, which we discuss below.

 ### The battery monitoring trinket
+How to build and connect:

-![The hardware](./BatteryMonitor.png "The Hardware") How to build and connect.
+![The hardware](./BatteryMonitor.png "The Hardware")

 #### NMEA?
 NMEA stands for National Marine Electronics Association.
 It is one of the oldest IT standards.